 5. Hyper-Personalized Insurance Products

-The future of predictive analytics looks promising with “living policies” that evolve with customers’ lifestyles.
+The future of predictive or risk analytics in insurance looks promising, with “living policies” that evolve with customers’ lifestyles.
 Insurance companies can use genomic data, mental health trends, or gig-economy shifts to address fairness in pricing and algorithmic bias in ultra-niche segmentation.

 Build Future-Ready Predictive Analytics Solutions for Insurance With SparxIT